miladyboy/wingman/tasks/Tasks.md

 - [x] The "loading" wheel disapeared and is not showing. *bug*
 - [x] Make sure the loading dots appear just as soon as the user hits send.
 - [x] Let the user add their preferences in a message.
 What they're looking for, what they like, etc. Use that as part of the prompt.
+- [x] Improve prompting: The system prompt should consider three modes: Opening, Continuing conversation, or re-engaging.
+- [x] Add to the system prompt how it should treat when it receives multiple images at a time.
+It should treat them as a whole, as the user is asking for something together.